-In Delaware, an eviction notice must be served to a tenant in one of five ways: hand delivery, mail, posting on the property, leaving with a person of suitable age and discretion, or a combination of any of these methods.
-It is important to note that in Delaware, there are certain rules and regulations that must be followed for an eviction notice to be considered legally valid.
-For example, the notice must include the date of service and the amount of time the tenant has to vacate the property.
-Additionally, the eviction notice must be served on the tenant in writing and not verbally.
+In Delaware, eviction notices must be delivered by mail, posted on the premises, and left with a person of appropriate age and discretion or any combination of these techniques.
+It is important to remember that in Delaware, several guidelines must be followed for an eviction notice to be legitimate.
+The notice must, for instance, state the date it was sent and how long the tenant has to leave the property.
+The renter must also receive the eviction notice verbally, not in writing.

 Delaware Tenant Rights

-Delaware tenant rights also protect tenants from discrimination.
-Landlords are prohibited from denying a tenant's application based on race, religion, national origin, gender, family status, disability, or other protected characteristics.
-In addition, landlords are prohibited from charging higher rent or security deposits to tenants based on protected characteristics.
+Delaware renters' rights also shield them from prejudice.
+For example, a tenant's application cannot be rejected by a landlord based on a tenant's race, religion, national origin, gender, family situation, handicap, or any other protected trait.
+Furthermore, it is not permitted for landlords to increase rent or security deposits for tenants based on protected qualities.

-Finally, Delaware tenant rights allow tenants to withhold rent and/or repair a rental property if their landlord fails to provide essential services or make necessary repairs.
-Tenants who choose to do this must follow certain procedures and may be liable for damages if the repairs are not completed in a timely manner.
+Last but not least, tenants in Delaware have the right to withhold rent and repair a rental property if their landlord neglects to perform basic services or repairs.
+If a tenant chooses to undertake this, they must follow specific guidelines and could be held liable for damages if the repairs are not finished on time.